First Korean Congress

-The First Korean Congress was convened by Philip Jaisohn in Philadelphia from April 12 to 14, 1919 in the Little Theater at 17th and Delancey Streets.
+The First Korean Congress was a conference in support of the independence of Korea, then a colony of Japan.
+It was convened by Philip Jaisohn in Philadelphia from April 12 to 14, 1919 in the Little Theater at 1714 Delancey Street.

-He convened the Congress as a reaction to the March 1st Movement, one of the earliest public displays of Korean resistance during the rule of Korea by Japan from 1910 into 1919.
+The Congress was a reaction to the March 1st Movement, one of the earliest public displays of Korean resistance during the rule of Korea by Japan from 1910 into 1919.
 It was inspired by the "Fourteen Points" outlining the right of national "self-determination", which was proclaimed by President Woodrow Wilson at the Paris Peace Conference in January 1919.

 Approximately 2,000,000 Koreans had participated in the more than 1,500 demonstrations.
 Several thousand were massacred by the Japanese police force and army.

 The aim was to gain United States support at the Paris Peace Conference in favor of the independence of Korea from Japan.

-The result was not attained because Wilson was not interested in challenging global power relations.
+This goal was not attained because Wilson was not interested in challenging global power relations.
 Since Japan was one of the victors and Korea was its colony, a discussion of the status of Korea was not undertaken.